All Collections

 To learn how to set up higher duties for the Hospitality Award please see Automatically Pay Employees a Higher Rate When Working in Another Team.

-Breaks
+Managing Breaks

-Under the Fitness Industry Award an employee is entitled to unpaid meal breaks and rest breaks per the below:
+Under the Fitness Industry Award, an employee is entitled to unpaid meal breaks and rest breaks per the below:

 📜 14.
 Breaks